in Wakefield, MA • 2026 Buying Guide

 Key considerations for buying a investment property in Wakefield include: Calculate cap rate, cash-on-cash return, and cash flow; Factor in realistic vacancy rates (typically 5-8%); Budget for property management (10% of rent) even if self-managing.
 Also watch for red flags like Seller won't provide actual expense records and Deferred maintenance that will need immediate attention.

-With a median price of $785K and homes spending an average of 21 days on market, Wakefield is currently a seller's market.
+With a median price of $880K and homes spending an average of 17 days on market, Wakefield is currently a seller's market.
+There's currently 1.8 months of inventory available.

 Investment property returns come from both cash flow and appreciation.
 In high-growth markets, prioritize appreciation; in stable markets, focus on cash flow.
 The best investments often offer both.